Owner of Yothera

 I offer both individual therapy and group therapy approaches.

-My groups are 8-Week yoga therapy groups, for those looking for a supportive, embodied group experience.
+My groups are 8-Week Yothera groups are for those looking for a supportive, embodied group experience.
 For the 8-week series, each week has a different theme (listed below).
 The process of guiding clients through their own inner world is the same as a one-on-one session, but without the assisted postures by the therapist, and within a group setting.

 Clients have the freedom to explore their bodies and inner wisdom in a group, as well as process what happened for them in a safe, confidential and therapeutic setting.
 Being seen is an important part of healing trauma, and can provide another level of social healing and feeling a sense of belonging.
 Groups consist of no more than 8 clients at a time, to maintain intimacy and safety.
 Groups support individuals with learning how to live a purposeful and value-driven life, and has facilitated deeper friendships over time.